megsavel/Stock-Tracking-App/README.md

 ## Accessing Data from API

 - This project utilizes the pandas DataReader to access The Investors Exchange (IEX) provides a wide range of data through an API.
-- Additional documentation on the reader can be found [here] (https://pandas-datareader.readthedocs.io/en/latest/remote_data.html#remote-data-iex).
+- Additional documentation on the reader can be found [here](https://pandas-datareader.readthedocs.io/en/latest/remote_data.html#remote-data-iex).

 ## Using Bokeh to plot pandas data